-In February 2020, the Constitutional Court dissolved the Future Forward Party, a political party which sought to oppose the rule of General Prayut, causing renewed protests.
+In February 2020, the Constitutional Court dissolved the Future Forward Party (a precursor to the Move Forward Party), a political party that sought to oppose the rule of General Prayut, causing renewed protests.
 After being slowed by the COVID-19 pandemic and an emergency decree issued by the government, the protests picked up again in July 2020 and continued throughout 2020.
 Late in 2020, police began cracking down on protestors and arresting their leaders.
 Anti-government protests re-ignited in July 2021, with protestors calling for the resignation of General Prayut for mismanaging the COVID-19 pandemic, and other reforms.
-The protests are ongoing as of August 2021.